 Whether you move to a new state or across town, and even when your kids start school, Facebook again comes to the rescue to help connect the dots with people and learn who is who.

-Knowing what is going on with friends you see all the time
+Know what is going on with friends you see often

 Do you feel like you are missing out on all the excitement if you don’t log on Facebook every day?
 What are all the moms talking about?
 What’s going on at school?
 What did you miss?!